CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 ### Stream Compaction

 I created an array of pointers on the GPU, all pointing to existing rays.
-I used Thrust's `partition` function to sort all of the "truthy", i.e. non-terminatable, to the front of the array, and maintained a pointer to the back of the "truthy" values.
+I used Thrust's `partition` function to sort all of the "truthy", i.e. non-terminatable, rays to the front of the array, and maintained a pointer to the back of the "truthy" values.
 This array of pointers to rays is used for future intersection and shading calculations, as it represents the collection of rays that are active.
 You can see below the number of rays that are culled at every depth.

 I ran the following on a simple cornell box with a diffuse sphere in the middle, and removed the side and back walls for the "Open" configuration.
 I only ran 1 iteration, with max depth 100 and resolution 800x800 (this is why you will notice the number of rays start at 640,000).
 I only show up to depth 50, since the flatline trend continues on to 100.